fieldtrip/website/privacy.md

     save(fullfile(prefdir, 'fieldtripprefs.mat'), '-struct', 'prefs')

 You can also store other global defaults this way: the content of the `fieldtripprefs.mat` file is merged with the global `ft_default` variable, which in turn is merged with the `cfg` variable that each high-level FieldTrip function uses.

-## How we process your personal data when you download the FieldTrip toolbox

-You can download FieldTrip from an FTP server that is hosted on a server of the Donders Centre for Cognitive Neuroimaging, Radboud University Nijmegen.
-The FTP server allows anonymous logins, it tracks the downloads and IP addresses for technical and security reasons, but does not retain information about individual users.
-We do store the information that you provide in the download form.
-Note that you are not required to use the download form, you can also go to the FTP server directly.

-Alternatively, you can download and contribute to FieldTrip from GitHub, which is an external service.
-The processing of your data by GitHub is explained in its [privacy policy](https://github.com/site/privacy).